Ogunbowale encore! Final Four hero lifts Notre Dame to title

 This version of McGraw’s squad refused to lose, and the run was even more improbable because the Irish lost four players over the season to ACL injuries.

-Tied as the clock ran down, Mississippi State star Teaira McCowan missed a layup with 27.8 seconds left, and both teams turned the ball over.
-McCowan then fouled out of the game stopping an Irish fast break and set up the final 3 seconds.
+Tied as the clock ran down, Mississippi State star Teaira McCowan missed a layup with 27.8 seconds left, and both teams turned the ball over in a wild sequence.
+McCowan fouled out of the game stopping an Irish fast break after consecutive turnovers and that set up the final 3 seconds.

 After Ogunbowale’s clutch shot, the officials huddled and put one-tenth of a second on the clock.
 A couple of Mississippi State players had already headed for the locker room, while Notre Dame players celebrated.